ente-io/ente/README.md

 ### Desktop

-Support for desktop platforms (Linux, Mac and Windows) is a [work in progress](https://github.com/ente-io/auth/tree/desktop).
+Support for desktop platforms (Linux, Windows and older Macs) is a [work in progress](https://github.com/ente-io/auth/tree/desktop).

 Please ⭐ this repo to be notified of updates.